 Arkansas Alternative Teacher Certification

 There are multiple routes for earning Arkansas alternative teacher certification.
 These routes typically allow candidates who meet basic requirements to accept employment as a classroom teacher while fulfilling the requirements for an initial license.
+To qualify for alternative teacher certification in Arkansas, you will need at least a bachelor’s degree.
+Continue reading to learn more about these alternative pathways.

 Requirements for Alternative Certification

 The minimum requirement for alternative teacher certification in Arkansas is a bachelor’s degree.
 Depending on the pathway to licensure, minimum GPA requirements and content-area coursework may also apply.
+It usually takes at least two years to complete the alternative certification program, which in most cases will lead to professional licensure in the state.

 Types of Alternative Teaching Licenses in Arkansas